robert-annett/fix-viewer/README.md

 read and debug.
 Each field and value is colour-coded for clarity, with support for message types, tags, values, and separators, helping users spot issues quickly.
 Incorrect checksums are highlighted and can be automatically corrected.

-Users can also view these messages in a transposed table view, which is much easier that scrolling horizontally.
+Users can also view these messages in a transposed table view, which is much easier than scrolling horizontally.
 The same fields for different messages will be shown in the same row, making comparison easier.